n-tdi/LDSync/README.md

 ### Permissions
 The base command is `/ldsync` which requires the premission node `ldsync.use`

+For regular players to sync themselves the need the permission `ldysnc.player`, read below the command they use.

 ### Commands
 After changing the config, reload the plugin and the bot with `/ldsync reload`